Follow this link if you are looking for the last update on the real estate prices for the top 20 Spanish cities.

-The first real positive return since the crisis of 2008 came in early 2014 … four years ago…
+The first real positive return since the crisis of 2008 came in early 2014 … six years ago…

 As you can see on our chart, the estimated return became slightly positive for the second time since 2008 at the start of 2014.
 In 2010, the estimated return went slightly positive but it was not enough to compensate the mortgages costs.
-This time, the performance is much stronger as the estimated profitability of 11.2% covers by more than 5 times the mortgages costs.
+The performance was much stronger in 2018 as the estimated profitability was higher than 10%.
+Right now, with close to 6%, the estimated profitability covers by more than 3 times the current mortgages costs.

-The third good news: Real estate prices remain lower than the prices of 10 years ago
+Real estate prices are lower than 10 years ago

 Is there a lot of downside from here?
 Check the chart of real estate price evolution before and after 2007:

-The fourth good news: Spain has the second weakest performance in Europe on a 10-year time frame
+Spanish real estate returns have the second weakest performance in Europe on a 10-year time frame (data 2018)

 Have a look at the comparison of the real estate market in Spain vs other European countries on any time frame between 3 months and 10 -year time frame